VimalBisht2021/netflix-gpt/README.md

 - Build-ready with `react-scripts` for production deployment
 - State management with Redux Toolkit

-## Live demo / build
 ## Live demo

-This repo includes a `build/` output folder.
-If you'd like to deploy the app (for example to Firebase Hosting), build the project and follow your hosting provider's deployment instructions.
 A live demo can be deployed to services like Vercel, Netlify, or Firebase Hosting.
 To deploy, first build the project:

 ```sh